|Monday, september 11|

 Dr. Hepburn is a leading expert on using medical marijuana and shares why cannabis has become a source of national debate pitching governments against cities, doctors against regulators and even neighbours against patients.

-A key opinion leader, Dr. Hepburn consults to organizations, medical and otherwise, on the intriguing world of cannabis and how to prepare for its’ impact on medical and pharmaceutical
+A key opinion leader, Dr. Hepburn consults to organizations, medical and otherwise, on the intriguing world of cannabis and how to prepare for the impact on medical and pharmaceutical communities.

 |10:00 a.m.||Nutrition Break|